How to Deal with Anger: 8+ Tips to Help You Stay Calm

 6. Evaluate Your Anger

 Once you’ve calmed down, it helps to evaluate the situation and understand why you were angry.
 Are there any specific people or actions that trigger you?
 Was your anger justified?
 Is there any way to avoid your triggers?
 If not, how can you cope?

 Evaluating the situation with a clear mind is helpful in choosing the best coping mechanisms.
 However, it is not easy to do, and you might need the help of a professional.
 Seeking anger management counseling is a great way to deal with extreme and chronic episodes.

-There are some unconventional ways to calm down when you feel your temper rising:
+There are some unconventional ways to calm down and deal with anger when you feel your temper rising: